ExperimentsHNL/popper-design/overview.md

 4. Lower degree of control over the experimental conditions.
 Subjects can potentially communicate with each other, collude, and cheat in other ways which undermines the internal validity of the experiment.

+### Popper

-**Popper's** goal is to address the above four problems.
-It will streamline the process of creating complex and visually compelling multiplayer experiments using professional game developing tools which include visual scripting and extensive library of template game assets. **Popper** will also provide researchers with extensive monitoring capabilites of remote subjects to minimize the possibility on cheating and other runtime irregularities.
+Popper's goal is to address the above four problems.
+It will streamline the process of creating complex and visually compelling multiplayer experiments using professional game developing tools which include visual scripting and extensive library of template game assets.
+Popper will also provide researchers with extensive monitoring capabilites of remote subjects to minimize the possibility on cheating and other runtime irregularities.

 Using the Popper SDK, Rina creates an experiment using [uScript](http://forum.unity3d.com/threads/84594-Introducing-the-uScript-Visual-Scripting-Tool-for-Unity!),